zbalkan/nmap_scan/README.md

 ## Thanks

-Based on the work <https://github.com/juaromu/wazuh-nmap>.
+Based on the work of [juaromu](https://github.com/juaromu/wazuh-nmap).